zhijun-gu/sublime-evernote/README.md

  + [View in WebApp](#view-note-in-webapp) command added
  + Autocomplete in metadata block
  + Unicode chars in tags properly displayed
+ + Creation and update dates are displayed in status

 # Installation